 Nonetheless, the likes of Ramana are rare indeed.
 A teacher of such calibre only comes, some would say, every five hundred years.
 Ramana himself spoke of the differences in absorption in the Self, which can be either temporary or permanent.
 Nirvikalpa samadhi Ramana likened to a bucket lowered into a well; the water in the bucket merges with the water in the well but the rope and bucket (representing ego and its attachments) still exist, meaning that the bucket can always be pulled out from the well, ending the total absorption.
 Meanwhile, sahaja samadhi he likened to a river flowing into an ocean, whose waters become inseparably merged.
 Ramana’s sahaja samadhi happened spontaneously at the age of 17—for me, is nirvikalpa samadhi all I can really hope for?

-Ramana’s teaching was not the beginning of a new religious movement nor did it spawn social and political upheaveal, bloodshed and war.
+Ramana’s teaching was not the beginning of a new religious movement nor did it spawn social and political upheaval, bloodshed and war.
 Rather, it gave access to the simplest and most ancient of philosophical truths to those living in the modern world during the Kali Yuga, a period of profound spiritual darkness.
-This echoes the prophecy of the Lord Sri Krishna in the Bhagavad Gita, when he tells Arjuna that, in times of human ignorance, he will reincarnate to restore the dharma.
+This echoes the prophecy of the Lord Sri Krishna in the Bhagavad Gita when he tells Arjuna that, in times of human ignorance, he will reincarnate to restore the dharma.

 Indeed, a guru is needed to dispel the illusion of ignorance, though in rare cases the guru does not necessarily need to be in human form: “The outer guru gives the mind a push inwards and the inner guru pulls it,” Bhagavan said.
 Thus, Ramana’s presence was only to initiate devotees on the path, either by his speech, his look or through sitting in silence.
 Accusations of inconsistency in his instruction have been made but these apparent contradictions highlight the way in which Ramana taught at the level of the understanding and emotional disposition of the aspirant.